Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 Open `/login` and enter your API key.
 It will be stored in `localStorage` under `ULTSPY_API_KEY`.
 All requests to `/admin/*` automatically include this key in the `X-API-KEY` header via an Axios interceptor.
+If a request fails with `401 Unauthorized`, the key is removed and you are redirected back to the login page.
+Network outages trigger a red banner saying "Verbindung zum Backend unterbrochen." at the top of the dashboard.
+Use the **Logout** button in the header to clear the stored key manually.

 ## Project Structure